sdroege/gstreamer-rs/docs/gstreamer/docs.md

 <!-- trait GstObjectExt::fn get_control_rate -->
 Obtain the control-rate for this `self`.
-Audio processing `Element` objects will use this rate to sub-divide their processing loop and call `GstObjectExt::sync_values` inbetween.
+Audio processing `Element` objects will use this rate to sub-divide their processing loop and call `GstObjectExt::sync_values` in between.
 The length of the processing segment should be up to `control`-rate nanoseconds.

 If the `self` is not under property control, this will return